Delhi on Monday confirmed bird flu cases after eight samples sent to a Bhopal-based laboratory tested positive for avian influenza.

 The report of the test results arrived on Monday morning, he said.

-A few samples were also sent to a lab in Jalandhar and their results are awaited, Singh said.
+Some samples were also sent to a lab in Jalandhar.
+Their results are awaited, Singh said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)